Nintendo Switch Left Joy-Con Shell Replacement

 42. Step image Step image

-43. Remove the screws holding the joystick in place.
+43. Remove the screws holding the analog stick in place.

 44. The top-left screw is covered by the L button's flex cable.

-45. Unlock the ZIF connector and remove the ribbon cable using tweezers.
+45. Unlock the ZIF connector and remove the flex cable using tweezers.

 46. Step image Step image